We do not assess or approve telcos’ plans for mobile phone base stations.

 If you cannot resolve your complaint with the telco, talk to the Telecommunications Industry Ombudsman.

-For all other NBN issues and complaints contact NBN Co Limited.
+For NBN tower complaints and issues, contact NBN Co Limited.